cksystemsteaching/selfie/manuscript/semantics.md

 > ./selfie -c selfie.c -s selfie.s
 ./selfie: selfie compiling selfie.c with starc
 ...
-./selfie: 1763885 characters of assembly with 39372 instructions written into selfie.s
+./selfie: 1047159 characters of assembly with 39786 instructions and 12592 bytes of data written into selfie.s
 ```

 The part of selfie that generates assembly is called a *disassembler*.